View courses in

 Undergraduate Prerequisites: COM JO 250 and COM JO 310.

 Students learn to research and write lengthy articles of national magazine quality.
 Students also learn editing skills.
-4 cr.
-Either sem.
+Four credits, fall and spring semesters.
+(Prerequisites: COM JO 200 and COM JO 210.)

 COM JO 411: Professional Journalism Internship